 We believe this to be the most effective and productive distance education tool, as students are focused, they have meaningful interaction and feedback from the faculty and classmates, it builds community among the cohort and within the Institute.

 - Master Degree Required: Yes

 - If a student matriculates from VGI master’s program all Ecopsychology prerequisites are met.
-If not, the student must take the required Ecopsychology coursework by enrolling in the Executive Certificate Program: Ecopsychology Fundamentals in order to complete the required ecopsychology courses and obtain 9 CU/credits.
+If not, the student must take the required Ecopsychology coursework by enrolling in the Executive Certificate Program: Ecopsychology Fundamentals in order to complete the required ecopsychology courses and obtain 9 credits.

 - Degree Must Be in Same Subject Area: No

 Online Applications are accepted year around.
 In order to secure your place in class, the Doctorate Program application must be in by June 15 for fall program start date and to ensure attendance at the ReWilding Residency.

 Degree programs begin with ReWilding Experience, September 6-9, 2018

 The Doctoral program has 2 ReWilding Experiences per Year 1 and Year 2, where students and faculty meet in a natural setting for an extended weekend.
 This is one of the most popular aspects of our program, where we share time in nature and get to know each other outside of the virtual classroom.

 Our focused curriculum combined with accomplished educators prepare students to tackle community and global issues by applying skills, training, and knowledge toward creative, practical and inclusive solutions that effect sustainable change across diverse career or vocational choices.